Turn Your Well Water Into Swell Water with Culligan Water

 The fact is that despite a drinking water supply that’s among the safest in the world, contamination can and does occur.
 This can result in health and safety issues, as well as problems with the water’s aesthetic factors, such as taste, odor and hardness.

-An understanding of the most common water problems can help you keep your drinking water safe for you and your family – read on below and see our infographic here.
+An understanding of the most common water problems can help you keep your drinking water safe for you and your family – start with our infographic and read on in more depth below.

 You may have heard the term hard water, but what does it really mean?
 It’s simply a measure of the amount of dissolved magnesium and calcium in the water.
 Water with 61 to 120 mg/L of calcium carbonate is considered moderately hard; 121 to 180 mg/L is considered hard; and more than 180 mg/L is very hard, according to the U.S. Geological Survey.
 Some areas of the country are more prone to hard water.
 While high levels of magnesium and calcium pose no health danger, these substances can cause issues.
 Mineral deposits can corrode pipes and plumbing fixtures.
 Hard water can shorten the life and reduce the efficiency of water-using appliances and water heaters.
 Hard water is also a common cause of cloudy glassware and dishes.